 “There’s a blackness around all of us.
-When has it ever not been there?”
+Probably has something to do with marching to the Demon Wars.”

 It was what the Captain said every time the Lieutenant tried to talk him out of this course.
-The priests offered it to everybody.
-Come fight the Holy War, they said.
+The priests of the four main holy orders of Eremus, Verasa, Ro’kesh, and Stolvas ruled Idon.
+They made the same offer to everybody: Come fight the Holy War against the demons.
 Afterwards, you’ll be pure, all past sins forgotten and forgiven, along with your worldly crimes.
-A guaranteed path to eternal salvation in the green fields of Avadon.
-Gold in your pocket too.
+Guaranteed salvation in the afterlife and enough gold to enjoy the material world while waiting.

-“But most likely we’ll dead,” she said.
+“Sure.
+Except most likely we’ll be dead,” she said.
 “Or insane.
 Cursed.
 Mutilated.”
 Everything she said was true.
-Even the survivors came away marked.
-The Torashad War left no one unscarred.
+Even those lucky and smart enough to survive came away marked.
+The Demon Wars left no one unscarred.

-Darus left Aksia behind and moved up beside the Captain, who nodded in greeting.
-Maksim’s eyes were bloodshot and there was a tremor in his hand when he swept his hair back out of his face, but he still looked largely the same as he had twenty years ago when Darus first met him.
+Daros left Aksia behind and moved up beside the Captain, who nodded in greeting.
+Maksim’s eyes were bloodshot and there was a tremor in his hand when he swept his hair back out of his face, but he still looked largely the same as he had all those years ago when Daros first met him.

 An angular, patrician face that looked carved by a master sculptor.
 The kind of face you saw on statues of long-dead heroes, strong jaw, commanding forehead.
 Piercing, watery blue eyes.
-There was more silver in Maksim’s hair than there had been twenty years ago, but it only served to make him look more distinguished.
+There was more silver in Maksim’s hair now, but it only served to make him look more distinguished.

-The Captain was past sixty now, but you couldn’t tell by watching him.
+The Captain was past sixty now, but you couldn’t tell by looking at him.
 Age had not bent him at all.
 He was taller than most, broad of shoulder and deep of chest.
 He lacked the extra padding in the gut that most men his age acquired.

-There was just something about the man that inspired loyalty.
-Sure, they’d lost half their people once he’d announced they were marching to Idon, but any normal commander would have lost everybody.
+There was something about the man that inspired loyalty.
+Sure, they’d lost over half their people once he’d announced they were marching to Idon, but any normal commander would have lost everybody.